 Aurora Behavioral Health System is a level-one behavioral health hospital with an exclusive Specialized Needs Unit designed to treat significant behavioral challenges for children ages 8-17 who have been diagnosed with autism spectrum disorder (or other diagnosed developmental/ intellectual disabilities) and are experiencing a crisis.
 A holistic approach to treatment includes adjunctive and recreation-based therapies, special education, sensory integration, functional behavior assessments and family-focused treatment planning.

 Arizona Department of Education Exceptional Students Services

-Arizona Department of Education Exceptional Students Services ensures that public education agencies in Arizona have special education programs, policies, and procedures that comply with the federal Individuals with Disabilities Education Act (IDEA) and that eligible children and youth with disabilities receive a free appropriate public education (FAPE).
+This department ensures that public education agencies in Arizona have special education programs, policies and procedures that comply with the federal Individuals with Disabilities Education Act (IDEA) and that eligible children and youth with disabilities receive a free appropriate public education (FAPE).
 ESS supports the needs of families of students with disabilities, monitors schools for compliance with the regulations that implement the IDEA, and administers the IDEA Entitlement grant.
-Find links explaining student assessments, assistive technology, AZ Find/Child Find, a glossary of acronyms and terms, and more.
+Find links explaining student assessments, assistive technology and more online.

 Arizona Institute for Autism

 8360 E. Raintree Drive, Suite 105, Scottsdale • 480-707-2195 • azinstituteforautism.com